Find out all you need to know about climbing Mt. Fuji on the Subashiri trail

 Subashiri is one of the less-trodden routes, but that doesn't mean it's not worthwhile.
 The first half of the climb (up to about the 7th station) takes you through a forested area with plenty of shade to escape the sun.
 The route is noteworthy for its long stretches of volcanic sand and gravel on the descent, which can be covered very quickly.
 Be warned that this trail merges with the most popular Yoshida trail past the 8th station and can lead to slow going and congestion at the top around sunrise.
 Luckily you can watch the sunrise from anywhere along the Subashiri trail once above the tree line.

-Subashiri has a good number of facilities as you progress.
-Most of the stations have mountain huts with toilets (200 yen fee), food and drinks available.
+Subashiri has a good number of mountain huts as you progress.
+Most of the stations have mountain huts with toilets (200–300 yen fee), food and drinks available.
 You can purchase walking sticks along the route and have them stamped at each mountain hut.
-The trek from the eighth station to the summit is the most extended portion of the hike, taking over 100 minutes without stopping, so make sure to stop by the Guraikokan hut as it's the last facility before reaching the summit.
+The trek from the eighth station to the summit is the most extended portion of the hike, taking over 100 minutes without stopping, so make sure to stop by the Guraikokan hut as it's the last hut before reaching the summit.

 Starting your trek

 Get to Subashiri 5th Station on the eastern side of the mountain by bus.
-Buses depart from Gotemba Station at 7:35 a.m. until 5:35 p.m. most hours, with a round-trip ticket costing 2,060 yen.
-At the 5th station, you'll find two shops, a parking lot and toilets.
+Buses depart from Gotemba Station at 7:35 a.m. until 5:35 p.m. most hours, with a round-trip ticket costing 2,100 yen.
+At the 5th station, you'll find two shops, a tourist information center and toilets.
 Be forewarned that lockers are not available, so only bring what you're going to need for the hike.